THE IDEA OF YOU

 A Novel

-What begins as a series of clandestine trysts quickly evolves into a passionate and genuine relationship.
-It is a journey that spans continents as Solène and Hayes navigate each other’s worlds: from stadium tours to international art fairs to secluded hideaways in Paris and Miami.
-For Solène, it is a reclaiming of self, as well as a rediscovery of happiness and love.
-When Solène and Hayes’ romance becomes a viral sensation, and both she and her daughter become the target of rabid fans and an insatiable media, Solène must face how her romantic life has impacted the lives of those she cares about most.
+What begins as a series of clandestine trysts quickly evolves into a passionate relationship.
+It is a journey that spans continents as Solène and Hayes navigate each other’s disparate worlds: from stadium tours to international art fairs to secluded hideaways in Paris and Miami.
+And for Solène, it is as much a reclaiming of self, as it is a rediscovery of happiness and love.
+When their romance becomes a viral sensation, and both she and her daughter become the target of rabid fans and an insatiable media, Solène must face how her new status has impacted not only her life, but the lives of those closest to her.

 About Robinne Lee